Top 10 Construction Trends In 2020 - Transforming The AEC Industry

 Modularization and Prefabrication: When we talk about the AEC industry, modularization and prefabrication buildings is the first thing that now comes to mind and has become one of the key elements of this industry.
 This idea became popular due to being the perfect fit for low budget projects which had time constraints.
 It promises faster on-site assembly and standardized higher quality builds.
 With advanced high-tech design and construction methodologies, a greater number of components would be easily manufactured off-site, with minimal material wastage.
 To board this concept developers are coming up with their factories on one side and architects are being more progressive with their designing aspect on the other side.
 In upcoming years, it would be impossible to achieve the perfect construction project without modularization.

 Robots: This trend is more fascinating to note as traditionally the construction industry saw very minute things in terms of automation and relied greatly on manual intervention.
 While entering the path of automation, robotics is the new thing that is gaining momentum in construction sites.
 From laying roads to robotic bricklayers’ robots are penetrating the workforce on-site.
-By integrating robots among their workforce, the construction projects are observing improved timeline and quality of the infrastructure build.
+By integrating robots among the workforce while executing the construction projects we are observing improved timeliness and greater quality of the infrastructure being build.
 Apart from aiding in building the infrastructure the robot technology is even being used to demolish the building.
 While robot adaption for demolishing a structure is slower, it has proven to be safer and cheaper when it comes to bringing down a concrete structure at the end of its life cycle.
 In addition to this, they are also being developed and programmed to aid with some building maintenance aspect like that of window cleaning.
 Having seen the impact of robots in the construction industry they are yet to infiltrate the industry significantly and in ‘Covid-19’ times like now they might gain more traction.

 Green and sustainable technology: For many years Building regulations and Governments are emphasizing building design and construction which reduces its impact on the environment and increases overall sustainability.
 Such a demand would increase more and more in the coming years.
 Reducing wastage of material, recycling old material, optimizing energy efficiency, and low to zero carbon emission will be the driving force for building construction and design for years to come.